HL7/ipa-website/README.md

 ### Getting Listed
-Complete the registration and [attestation form](https://forms.gle/U73qymT4SjMDcF1x6).

 The HL7 IPA Project reviews each submission, verifies information contained in the submission, and performs technical validation.
 In the event that a submission requires subjective evaluation, the HL7 Patient Care Workgroup may be consulted for resolution.
+Organizations hosting IPA-compliant FHIR servers should complete the registration and [attestation form](https://forms.gle/U73qymT4SjMDcF1x6).
+Developers offering IPA-compliant apps should complete the registration and [attestation form](https://forms.gle/oWdXck4by1yAFy4FA).